 Now that a physical model has been generated from the logical model, feel free to navigate to specific objects via the Data Model Explorer, such as the CUSTMR table selected here.
 Double-click and view the physical details of the object such as DDL, Indexes, Partitions, and Storage.

+- Tutorial:Denormalizing the Physical Model

-- Developing the Physical Model - Transforming Model Objects from Logical to Physical
+- Developing the Physical Model

+- Transforming Model Objects from Logical to Physical

 Tutorials: Denormalizing the Physical Model